notwaldorf/notwaldorf.github.com/_posts/2015-08-06-styling-the-dome.markdown

 ```

 ## And now: some bridges
 Let's define a variable for the button's background color, called `--shiny-button-background`.
-The `--` is not a thing of style: they tell Polymer this is a custom property, that needs to be treated specially.
-The fact that I am starting all my variables with the name of the custom element _is_ a thing of style: they make it easy to know what you're styling.
+The `--` is not a thing of style: it tells Polymer this is a custom property and it needs to be treated as such.
+The fact that I am starting all my variables with the name of the custom element _is_ a thing of style: they make it easy for future-monica to know what she's styling.

 This is how we would use a custom property, inside the custom element:

 ```css
 .container {